 Sage makes the famous saltimbocca alla romana even more aromatic.
 And more: fennel seeds, oregano and bay leaf, essential for pork livers, Roman mint, which gives a unique flavour to Roman-style artichokes, aubergines, Roman-style tripe, celebrated by the poet Giuseppe Gioachino Belli and actress Elena Fabrizi, known as "Sora Lella", and marjoram, used for chicken with peppers and protagonist of the pancotto with oil.

 This recipe from the past that we invite you to rediscover.

 - extra virgin olive oil

-Instructions Fill a pan with a sufficient quantity of water for the number of guests expected, and add a little salt, a few drops of olive oil and a couple of peeled garlic cloves.
-Crumble your bread and add it to the water.
-Boil for a few minutes while stirring from time to time.
-Pancotto should be dense but fairly pliable or malleable.
-Pour onto the plates, and add pinches of salt, marjoram and black pepper.
+Put a quantity of water in the pot in proportion to the number of guests and add a little salt, a little oil and a couple of peeled garlic cloves.
+Break the bread into small pieces, put it into the pot and let it boil for a few minutes, stirring occasionally.
+The pancotto should be dense and quite elastic.
+Pour it into the plates, adding a pinch of salt, marjoram and black pepper.